 According to the BLS, a master's degree in conservation is the preferred educational level for conservators.
 Because such programs are not widely available, students may pursue graduate degrees in related fields, according to the BLS.
 A graduate degree in history can be a good substitute for a conservation degree.
 This is particularly true if students take numerous humanities courses or declare concentrations in the exact area of historical conservation in which they plan to specialize, such as architecture, theology or art.

 Most conservators are employed by museums; however, some work on a freelance basis, completing short or long-term projects for historical, cultural or religious organizations.
-The BLS predicted average job growth of about 5% for conservators between the years of 2014 and 2024.
+The BLS predicted above average job growth of about 8% for conservators between the years of 2018 and 2028.
 The BLS reports that many organizations employing conservators are publicly funded and thus impacted by economic downturns and corresponding budget cuts.
 However, continued interest in cultural activities provides a stable outlook for these professionals.

 Also often known as museum directors, museum curators develop and oversee museums' day-to-day operations.
 Their job duties include arranging displays, acquiring new objects for display, securing guest speakers or exhibits, planning special events and soliciting funding or charitable contributions.